-The following University forms are occasionally needed during your university studies.
-They are available from the Graduate Studies website: gradstudies.byu.edu/page/form-list.
+The following University form is occasionally needed during your university studies.
+It is available on the Graduate Progress page under Resources>Forms.

-- OGS Form 2 Petition for Exception - ADV Form 5 Leave of Absence
+• ADV Form 5 Leave of Absence

 Each graduate student will be assigned a graduate faculty member at the beginning of their studies to be the Chair of the student's graduate committee.